abhisheknaik96/abhisheknaik96.github.io/index.md

 **Technical Internship; May 2015 – Jul 2015; Chennai, India** <br>
 With [Sravan Bodapati](https://www.linkedin.com/in/justsravan/) and [Venkatraman Kalyanapasupathy](https://www.linkedin.com/in/venkatraman-kalyanapasupathy-b19201/)

-- Worked on the design and implementation of a machine learning classifier to determine the relevance of a text-block with a bunch of other text-blocks, in a book.
+- Built a classifier to determine the start-reading-location of books.
-- The project, now in production(!), helps Kindle users to directly start reading a book after downloading it, without having to flip through a lot of irrelevant pages.
+- Now in production, this feature helps Kindle users start reading a book quicker after downloading it, without having to flip through pages like acknowledgements or copyright notices.
+If you use a Kindle, you would have experienced this!

 ***